 Soft cookies, muffins, brownies, babka, muffins, and seasonal pies…it’s treat overload!
 They even offer a few vegan and GF goodies so nobody has to feel left out (try the popular GF breakfast cookie).
-The homemade poptart pictured above is beyond outstanding.
+The homemade poptart pictured above is outstanding.
 It’s nice knowing that you can indulge in a slightly healthier & less processed version of this guilty pleasure.
 They also serve coffee from La Colombe, one of Philly’s finest roasters, so no need to get your caffeine fix anywhere else.

 Italian Thick cocoa

 Nothing completes a winter day in a cold Northeastern city like Philadelphia quite like a rich cup of hot cocoa.
 In Philly, the place to go to get your winter hot chocolate fix is definitely Max Brenner.
 This chocolate oasis offers more than enough chocolate delicacies to satisfy your sweet tooth.
 It’s like being in a Willy Wonka shop with chocolate fondues, desert waffles and crepes, milkshakes and sundaes, and even chocolate pizza on the menu.
 Really, anything chocolate you can dream up, you will find here.